mahdiit/Gufel.QrRender/Asset/template.md

 # Templates
-static resource manager contains pre-defined templates, this template can be extended. templates are simple way to create qr-code they convert to `QrRenderOption` and then use by api
+static resource manager contains pre-defined templates, this template can be extended. templates are simple way to create qr-code they convert to `QrRenderOption` and are then used by api

 ```csharp
 public record TemplateDataItem